Crushed Your Number Last Year? Here's What You Should Do Now

 Define Sales Execution Gaps While You’re Ahead

-If you achieved great success last year, the good news is your sales team is already doing some things well.
+If you achieved great success last year or after the launch of a strategic initiative, the good news is your sales team is already doing some things well.
 However, building an elite sales organization requires a strategic plan to scale successes and to drive repeatable performance from your sales talent.
 You don’t get there by mistake or by a one-and-done training effort.
 After all, do championship teams forego practicing for their next season?
 Elite leaders define the right path to growth for their organization and invest in making it happen — building one success off of another.

 Look at your numbers, then look for evidence (or missing evidence) in your sales team’s actions.
+Get in front of your managers and even front-line people to interview them about what's working.
 Here are a few places to start:

 Qualification and business predictability